 Two red hot beams that Majestic controls at will.
-He can cause it to be minor lasers with can heal wounds, or can cause it to be hotter in order to burn or melt through any substance.
+He can use them as minor lasers with which he can heal wounds, or he can make them be hotter in order to burn or melt through any substance.

-When Mr. Majestic became a Universal, he gained to the ability to make his thought become reality.
+When Mr. Majestic became a Universal, he gained the ability to make his thoughts become reality.

 A description of what Mr. Majestic can do, doesn't show what he has done.
 This section provides just a few examples of Majestic's abilities.

 During issue #1 of Mr. Majestic, he moves around the solar system and performs a variety of feats.
 Aside from moving around planets, Majestic uses his eye-beams to change the chemical composition of Jupiter, catches a comet and adds it as another planet to the solar system, and spends weeks in the center of the sun.
 Before he leaves he does something involving ancient rituals and secret equations to become one with the cosmos.
 It only takes moment, but in that time he’s able to alter reality to create a brand new sun.